jainamshah17/cartoon-detector/README.md

 ```
 filters = (5 + no. of classes) * 5
 ```
-Note: No. of classes should match with no. of classes in your labels file
+**Note:** No. of classes in cfg file should match with no. of classes in your labels file

 Model was initialized with following training parameters:
 ```